underscoreio/essential-slick/src/pages/2-selecting.md

 You should get an action that produces "Affirmative, Dave.
 I read you."

-For Alice, `head` will throw a run-time exception.
-Use `headOption` instead.
+For Alice, `head` will throw a run-time exception as we are trying to return the head of an empty collection.
+Using `headOption` will prevent the exception.
 </div>